brendoncarroll/go-p2p/README.md

 `Swarms` provide a `Tell` method, which makes a best effort to send the message payload to the destination.
 It will error if the message cannot be set in flight, but does not guarantee the transmision of the message if the error is nil.

-The interface ends up resembling a hybrid between the server in `http` and the `PacketConn` interface from `net`

 ## Directory Organization